RillingDev/rilling.dev/01.blog/02.creating-a-web-chat-with-php-and-mysql/item.md

 ```

 So here is what we want to do: Whenever the "Send" Button is pressed, we want our script to send the chat input to the server.
- Also we need an interval that regulary checks for new chat messags from the server to display.
+ Also we need an interval that regularly checks for new chat messages from the server to display.

 ```javascript
 $(document).ready(function () {